About the Fund

 How we run our Impact-Linked Funds

-We work with ring-fenced funds related to specific themes, programs and geographies, allowing donors and funders to earmark their contributions.
+We work with ring-fenced Impact-Linked Funds related to specific themes, programs and geographies, allowing donors and funders to earmark their contributions.